victor-espinoza/32_Bit_Pipelined_RISC_Processor/README.md

 This project was created using the Xilinx ISE Project Navigator Version: 14.7.

 Project Verification:
-This project was verified in the exact same format as the Single_Cycle MIPS processor (LAB_4).
+This project was verified in the exact same format as the Single_Cycle RISC processor.

 In order to verify the correctness of my project, I used a combination of looking at the waveforms, writing data to a file, and looking at the physical addresses of the data memory to make sure that everything was sorted correctly.